AlexZenin/alexzenin.com/src/content/post/forms-in-react.md

 ---
 title: "Forms in React"
-publishDate: "2 October 2023"
+publishDate: "5 October 2023"
-description: "3 siple ways to get started with handling forms in React"
+description: "How to get started with handling forms in React, and how to extend various options"
 tags: ["react", "beginner", "intermediate", "typescript"]
-draft: true
 ---

 Forms are a fundamental part of any web application.
 In React, there are a few key different ways to handle forms.